 Interested in getting medical ID jewelry?

 There are many types of ID jewelry and clothing on the market.
-There are metal and plastic bracelets, bracelets with mini-data discs in them that store your info, necklaces, charm bracelets, watches and more.
+There are metal and silicone bracelets, bracelets with mini-data discs in them that store your info, necklaces, charm bracelets, watches and more.
 Most of these can be engraved with medical information to help emergency personnel diagnose why someone is unresponsive or simply to alert other adults that a medical condition exists.
 A simple internet search for “medical ID jewelry” will give you many web sites to check out.

 You can find more of my food allergy posts, tips & recipes on my Food Allergy page.
 I’d also love to connect with you on my Marketing Mama facebook page and twitter.
 This post, and all posts on this blog, are written from my experiences as a parent of a child with food allergies.
 I am not a medical expert and encourage you to consult with a doctor on your personal medical situation.